textileio/community/docs/buckets/permissions.md

 HUB_ORG=nasa hub buck init
 ```

-You have now created a new Bucket inside of the `launchpad` directory and owned by your `nasa` organization.
+You've now created a new Bucket inside of the `launchpad` directory and owned by your `nasa` organization.

 #### Invite a new org member